SonuThapaMagar/sonuthapamagar/README.md

 - About Me Section
 A summary of my academic background, skills, and my journey as a Software Engineering student.
 - Achievements
-A detailed section of my achievement of various programs and participations.
+A detailed section of my achievements of various programs and participations.

 ## Technologies Used
 - Frontend: HTML, CSS, JavaScript, React, Tailwind CSS